selank1434/selankYTtoSpotify/playlist-convert-back-end/ReadMe.md

-# App Setup Instructions
+# Backend Set Up Instructions

-This README provides instructions on how to create and configure a new app using the Google Developer Console and Spotify's Developer Dashboard.
+This README provides instructions on how to create and configure you back end app using the Google Developer Console and Spotify's Developer Dashboard.
 You will need to obtain your `client_id` and `client_secret` keys for both Spotify and YouTube, and use them to configure your app.

 ## Prerequisites